autogluon/fev/README.md

 </div>

-A lightweight library that makes it easy to benchmark time series forecasting models.
+`fev` (Forecast EValuation library) is a lightweight package that makes it easy to benchmark time series forecasting models.

 - Extensible: Easy to define your own forecasting tasks and benchmarks.
 - Reproducible: Ensures that the results obtained by different users are comparable.